Alexei Shchusev: Early years

-Alexey Shchusev was born in Chișinău (in present-day Moldova, then part of the Russian Empire), as the fourth of five children in the family of a provincial civil administrator.
-Both his parents died when Alexey was fifteen years old.
-With the help of older siblings and a scholarship from the Chișinău city council, Alexey and his younger brother Pavel (1880–1957) graduated from the local gymnasium and continued their educations at the university level.
+Alexei Shchusev was born in Kishinev in the Russian Empire (present-day Chișinău, Moldova) as the fourth of five children in the family of a provincial civil administrator.
+Both his parents died when Alexei was fifteen years old.
+With the help of older siblings and a scholarship from the Kishinev city council, Alexei and his younger brother Pavel (1880–1957) graduated from the local gymnasium and continued their educations at the university level.
 (Note: All four brothers, and their half-sister from the father's first marriage, received complete university-level educations, despite coming from modest means.)
-Pavel, like Alexey, would become an architect and a bridge engineer; he would collaborate with Alexey on bridge projects in Moscow and be the custodian of Alexey's artwork and archive after his death.
+Pavel, like Alexei, would become an architect and a bridge engineer; he would collaborate with Alexei on bridge projects in Moscow and be the custodian of Alexei's artwork and archive after his death.

-In 1891, Alexey left Chișinău and enrolled at the Imperial Academy of Arts in Saint Petersburg.
+In 1891, Alexei left Kishinev and enrolled at the Imperial Academy of Arts in Saint Petersburg.
 In his first years at the Academy, Shchusev attended both architecture and painting classes.
 In 1894, he joined the class of Leon Benois and concentrated on architecture.
 At about the same time, 1893 or 1894, he designed and built his first tangible project on a private estate in Bessarabia.
 In 1895, he took his first study tour of Central Asia, with professor Nikolay Veselovsky.
 In the same year, Shchusev designed and built a crypt chapel in Russo-Byzantine style at the Alexander Nevsky Lavra.
 Later, according to Shchusev himself, he browsed through the obituaries in a newspaper, and was making cold calls to the families of the deceased.
 A family member accepted his offer, and Shchusev (still an undergraduate student) received his first commission in Saint Petersburg.

 In 1896, his last year at the Imperial Academy, Shchusev studied old Northern Russian architecture in Kostroma, Rostov, and Yaroslavl; and the European architecture of Romania and Austria-Hungary.
 The next year, he graduated from the academy with the right to a state-sponsored tour of Europe.
-While the paperwork for the latter was being prepared, he traveled to Chișinău to marry his fiancée, Maria Karchevskaya.
+While the paperwork for the latter was being prepared, he traveled to Kishinev to marry his fiancée, Maria Karchevskaya.
 He spent the winter of 1897–1898 in Samarkand, with Veselovsky, studying and documenting medieval shrines.
-This exposure to Islamic architecture would influence his design of the 1898 orientalist Karchevsky House in Chișinău, and later designs for Soviet-era projects built in the Caucasus, Kazakhstan, and Central Asia.
+This exposure to Islamic architecture would influence his design of the 1898 orientalist Karchevsky House in Kishinev, and later designs for Soviet-era projects built in the Caucasus, Kazakhstan, and Central Asia.
 In August 1898, Shchusev and his wife started their sixteen-month Grand Tour, via Vienna, Trieste, Italy to Tunisia, and then via Italy to Paris, where Shchusev studied for six months at the Académie Julian.